Lubbock Police investigating Christmas morning stabbing

 When police arrived, they found approximately 200 people outside of the nightclub, surrounding a woman who had been stabbed twice in the neck and multiple times in the stomach.

-The report states the woman was reportedly involved in an ongoing dispute with the suspect over a man.
+The police report states Burtraw was reportedly involved in an ongoing dispute with the suspect over a man.
+She spoke with KCBD via text message on Friday and said the pair had previously been friends, but that the suspect had been trying to have one of Burtraw’s children taken from her.

 Copyright 2018 KCBD.
 All rights reserved.